rozbb/draft-waict-transparency/draft-waict-transparency.md

     u8 note[1..2^24],
 } SigReq
 ```
-where `updated_leaves` does not have any duplicate keys, and `note` is a _signed note_ per the [C2SP signed note standard](https://github.com/C2SP/C2SP/blob/main/signed-note.md), signed by the enrollment server with timestamped Ed25519.
+where `updated_leaves` does not have any duplicate keys, and `note` is a _signed note_ per the [C2SP signed note standard](https://github.com/C2SP/C2SP/blob/main/signed-note.md), signed by the transparency service with timestamped Ed25519.
 The text of the signed note is
 ```
-$enrollment_dict_domain/waict-v1/prefix-tree
+$transparency_service_domain/waict-v1/prefix-tree
 <base64_root>
 ```
-To validate, the witness:
+(TODO: pick different ID than `waict`) To validate, the witness:

 1. Checks that `updated_leaves` has no duplicates`
-1. Loads the last known prefix tree state belonging to the enrollment dictionary
+1. Loads the last known prefix tree state belonging to the transparency service
 1. Updates all leaves according to `updated_leaves`.
 The witness:
     1. For each `key`, computes the new chain hash `ch` from `added_item_hash`.
 If it is not a tombstone, it
         1. Ensures `ch` equals the entry's `site_hist_hash`